q-shift/backstage-playground/README.md

 https://github.com/q-shift/openshift-vm-playground?tab=readme-ov-file#instructions-to-create-a-vm-and-to-ssh-to-it

-To subscribe to the operator and create the needed CR **Note**: The version of the operator could be different according to the cluster version used but the platform will then bump the version from by example `startingCSV: kubevirt-hyperconverged-operator.v4.14.0` to `startingCSV: kubevirt-hyperconverged-operator.v4.14.3`
+To subscribe to the operator and create the needed CR

+**Note**: The version of the operator could be different according to the ocp cluster version used but the platform will in this case bump the version for you.
+Take care as this project could take time !

 ```bash
 cd manifest/installation/virt